 This module begins by introducing students to the fundamental principles and scope of veterinary surgery, establishing a foundation for understanding operative procedures as essential components of animal health care.
 Early chapters focus on presurgical considerations, emphasizing patient evaluation, aseptic preparation, and planning to reduce complications.
 Students then learn about anesthesia and fluid therapy, which are crucial for maintaining physiological stability and comfort during surgery, as well as the identification and proper use of surgical instruments, ensuring that procedures are conducted safely and efficiently.

-- Teacher: Patrick Dr. RUGWIRO
+- Lecturer: Patrick Dr. RUGWIRO

 This course introduces students to the principles of animal nutrition and feeding with emphasis on nutrient requirements, feed resources, digestion, ration formulation, and feeding management of livestock.
 The course combines theory and practical applications relevant to livestock production systems.

-- Teacher: Bertine DUKUNDANE
+- Lecturer: Bertine DUKUNDANE